puzzmo-com/blog.puzzmo.com/content/posts/2024/06/17/shopify-integration/index.md

 - We want admins to handle inventory
 - We want to work with third party fulfillment tools
-- We want people who sign up during the launch period of the game to get the cards for free
+- We want people who sign up during the launch period to get the cards for free
 - We want folks who had already signed up, to get it for a reasonable price
 - Folks who don't care about Puzzmo could have access to getting the cards